folio-org/stripes/doc/permissions.md

 ### The various modules' entries

-Each module defines an additional permission, `settings.NAME.enabled`, and the `<Settings>` component displays the module's entry in the permissions menu only if this is defined.
+Each module defines an additional permission, `settings.NAME.enabled`, and stripes-core displays the module's entry in the permissions menu only if this is defined.

 Each `settings.NAME.enabled` permission includes `settings.enabled` as a sub-permission, so that a user who has any of the module-level settings permissions automatically sees the top-level Settings link.